lumeland/lume.land/plugins/metas.md

   description: "=intro.text"
 ```

-As of Lume 1.17.0 is possible to use CSS selectors using the `$` prefix:
+As of Lume 1.17.0, it is possible to use CSS selectors using the `$` prefix:

 ```yml
 metas: